 Members of the Fidelity Master Trust Board

-Kim Nash is a Client Director at Pitmans Trustees Ltd (PTL).
-She joined PTL in February 2012.
+Kim Nash is a Director at PTL Governance Ltd, which she joined in February 2012.
 Kim is a qualified Actuary and previously worked for Towers Watson as an actuarial benefit consultant.
 She has significant DC trustee experience with DC Master Trust (DCMT), single employer trusts and hybrid schemes.
 Kim also sits on governance committees for contract based arrangements.

 Marianne Jaekel – Fidelity Representative